 3. Your one reader saves the day, not your product

 4. Your solution makes them Superman/Superwoman

-Stories will always persuade people because when we hear them our brain puts us in the scene we’re reading.
+Stories will always persuade people because when we hear them, our brain puts us in the scene we’re reading.
 Everyone loves a good story.
-In fact, the “feel good” hormone oxytocin releases as a story resonates with your One Reader.
+The “feel good” hormone oxytocin released as a story resonates with your one reader.

 Bridge your content with context.
 Make it meaningful with crisp nouns and active adjectives.
 Generate interest with word pictures; Don’t summarize.
 Adding details translates to more meaningful stories because “relevance rules.”